-Georgia Tech’s Office of Human Resources encourages employees to maintain work-life balance, offering programs and resources that enhance their personal and professional lives.
-The Faculty and Staff Assistance Program (FSAP) is a confidential counseling service that assists employees in addressing emotional and mental health concerns they may be experiencing.
-The program is at no cost to employees who suffer from personal/emotional problems that may affect performance at work.
+Georgia Tech encourages employees to maintain work-life balance, offering programs and resources that enhance their personal and professional lives.
+The Faculty and Staff Assistance Program (FSAP) is a confidential service that assists employees in addressing emotional, mental health and work related concerns.
+The program is at no cost to employees and each faculty and staff member is eligible for one to three sessions per calendar year and one executive coaching session per calendar year.
 Provided services include, but are not limited to:

-- Psychosocial assessment for mental health problems such as depression, nervous, or emotional disorders, and substance abuse;
+- Assessment for emotional issues such as depression, nervous, or emotional disorders, and substance abuse;

 - Life transition assistance (divorce, retirement, marital distress, etc.); and